 - Police Liaison Officers

-- other external & Government agencies.
+- other external & government agencies.

-- receive suspicious transaction reports
+- receive suspicious transaction reports, prescribed transactions reports and suspicious activity reports

 - produce guidance material, including